Skip to main content

 The advantages for businesses of a digital ID wallet are many: A company can onboard a user who holds such a digital identity in seconds, radically improving customer experience compared to e.g. ID-selfie solutions.
 The same solution can then be used for any user authentication, e.g. login and signing, with the same assurance level as the identity verification, since the identity is already verified.

 The main cost of identity verification occurs when different evidence processors are run, meaning that the transaction cost per business onboarding can be much lower and still be economically viable.
 And since the user is only sharing data through active consent, all typical data compliance requirements will be managed automatically when using the service.
-Another advantage is the opportunity to load the ID wallet with additional points of data, and documents, such as proof of address, power of attorney, or other forms of information that are used combined with the identity.

 Out of the different ways that businesses can grow cross-border when identity verification is important, the first-best solution is still not an established standard.
 This implies that you have the choice between either trying a rather new solution in the market, such as an ID Wallet, or settle for second-best solutions that are associated with disadvantages such as coverage, cost or compliance.